Fontainebleau France Travel Guide

 The Château regularly hosts special art and historical exhibitions.

-Enjoy classical music concerts or stage performances in the royal residence's grand halls.
+Enjoy classical music concerts or stage live acts in the monarch's residence's grand halls.

 Occasional events transport visitors back in time with costumed characters.

-Major bouldering events attract climbers from around the world.
+Major bouldering events attract climbers from all over the world.

 Sporting events utilize the forest's extensive trail network.